Darwin • Townsville • Brisbane • Deep Vacuums • Audit-Ready Logs

 Rise Test Patterns (and what they mean)

-- Fast rebound that keeps rising: suspect a leak or a fitting that wasn’t quite snug.
-Soap and re-torque vacuum side connections.
+Fast rebound that keeps rising: suspect a leak or a fitting that wasn’t quite snug.
+Soap test and re-seat vacuum-side connections.
+Check the probe fitting, hose ends, core tool seals, valve caps, and any adapters.

-- Sawtooth trend during pull: check hose kinks or pump oil.
-Replace oil; confirm the core tool valve isn’t throttled.
+Sawtooth trend during pull: check hose kinks, pump oil, valve position, and core tool flow.
+Replace oil if needed and confirm the core tool valve is not partly throttled.

 QLD/Tropical Troubleshooting (Darwin • Townsville • Brisbane)